ICLT 330-W01: Global Literature and Digital Media

 3. Compose a focused, organized, and clearly written analysis of global literary texts.
 (Core: Communication, Literacy, Critical/Analytical Thinking, Global Perspective/World View)

 (Core: Communication, Literacy, Critical/Analytical Thinking, Ethical/Moral and Civic Engagement)

 (Core: Communication, Literacy, Critical/Analytical Thinking, Interdisciplinary Mindset and Skills)

 6. Work effectively in groups to interpret texts.
 (Core: Communication, Literacy, Critical/Analytical Thinking, Interdisciplinary Mindset and Skills, Global Perspective/World View)

 Methods of Assessment that allow the instructor to assess the above learning outcomes as follows:

-Writing in class and completing blog postings—Outcomes 1, 2, 3, 5
+Writing in class and completing discussion board postings—Outcomes 1, 2, 3, 5

 Participating in peer review process for essays—Outcomes 1, 2, 6